 This stage addresses two important tasks in the simulation workflow.

 For starters, it is an excellent visual aid for patient consultation.
-Second, it includes a variety of tools for analyzing simulation results.
+Second, it includes a variety of tools for analyzing simulation results of the scanned data.

 As you progress through this stage, expected simulation results are generated and displayed alongside the original model.